' Check Cashing and Payday Loans - Law Offices of Robert M. Geller

 If you are facing serious financial struggles, it might be tempting to look for a quick fix.
 Unfortunately unscrupulous lenders tend to prey on people in desperate situations and what might seem like a great idea when money is tight turns out to be a huge mistake.
 Quick fixes like check cashing and payday advance opportunities can add to your financial struggles and make your situation even worse than it is now.

 Essentially, you are writing a bad check to get cash, which could be illegal.
-It’s a risky means of obtaining fast cash and if the money is not in your account by the time the store turns the check into the bank, you are subject to fees and could face civil and criminal penalties.
+It’s a risky means of obtaining fast cash.
+If the money is not in your account by the time the store turns the check into the bank, you are subject to fees.
+You could face civil and criminal penalties.
 Some states even permit stores to seek punitive damages and you could face fines as much as three times the amount of the check.

 Payday advances are legal, but put you at risk for digging yourself into a deep financial hole.
-Payday advances are also short-term loans that allow you to borrow at a high interest rate against your upcoming paycheck.
-You usually have 14 to 30 days to repay the loan and if the lender has direct access to your checking account, you have no way to avoid the payment when it comes due.
+Payday advances are also short-term loans that allow you to borrow at a high-interest rate against your upcoming paycheck.
+You usually have 14 to 30 days to repay the loan.
+If the lender has direct access to your checking account, you have no way to avoid the payment when it’s due.

 More information about Payday loans can be found on the Federal Trade Commission’s website.